Contagion (2011 film): Box office

 Various American commercial analysts anticipated that the film would have ticket sales of between $20–$25 million during its opening weekend, which it did, grossing $8 million on its first day, and $23.1 million for the entire weekend.
 Of that total, ten percent ($2.3 million) of the gross came from IMAX screenings.
 By outgrossing competitor The Help ($8.7M), Contagion became the highest-grossing film of the week.
-Demographically, the opening audience was evenly divided among gender, according to Warner Bros., while eighty percent of spectators were of the age of 25 and over.
+Demographically, the opening audience was evenly divided among gender, according to Warner Bros.
+Pictures, while eighty percent of spectators were of the age of 25 and over.
 Contagion did well the following weekend, generating a $14.5 million box office, but came in second to the re-release of The Lion King (1994).
 The third week saw the box office drop by forty percent, for a total gross of $8.7 million.
 By the fourth week, Contagion had dropped to ninth place at the box office with $5 million, and the number of theaters narrowed to 2,744.
 The film completed its theatrical run on December 15, 2011, at which point its total domestic gross was $75.6 million.

 Contagion made its international debut in six foreign markets the same weekend as its American release, including Italy, where it achieved $663,000 from 309 theaters.
 The first week saw Contagion gross $2.1 million from 553 establishments—a per-theater average of $3,797.
 Foreign grosses for Contagion would remain relatively stagnant up until the weekend of October 14–16, 2011, when the film expanded into several additional European markets.
 Out of the $3.9 million that was generated from 1,100 venues during that weekend, nearly 40% of the gross originated from Spain, where the film earned $1.5 million from 325 theaters.
 With the growing expansion of the film in seven additional markets, the weekend of October 21–23, 2011 saw Contagion take in $9.8 million from 2,505 locations, increasing the international gross to $22.9 million.
 In the United Kingdom, one of the film's significant international releases, Contagion opened in third place at the box office with $2.3 million from 398 theaters; it subsequently garnered the highest debut gross of a Soderbergh film since Ocean's Thirteen (2007).
 International grosses for Contagion totaled $60.8 million.